/

 Carménère in South America

-Chile: Chile is the modern-day epicenter for growing Carménère.
+Chile is the modern-day largest wine-producing zone for Carménère.
 The Maipo Valley, Colchagua Valley, and Rapel Valley are renowned for producing exceptional Carménère wines.
 The warm, dry climate and fertile soils provide ideal conditions for this grape, allowing it to reach full ripeness while retaining its characteristic acidity.

-Tasting Notes: Chilean Carménère typically shows deep ruby hues with aromas of ripe blackberries, plums, and a hint of green pepper—a signature note of this grape.
-On the palate, you can expect a lush, velvety texture with flavors of dark black fruit, black pepper, and a touch of smokiness.
+Chilean Carménère typically shows deep ruby hues with aromas of ripe blackberries, plums, and hints of green peppercorn notes—a signature of this distinct variety.
+You can expect a lush, velvety texture on the palate with flavors of dark black fruit, black pepper, dark chocolate, and smokiness.
 The tannins are smooth, and the finish is long and satisfying.
-The signature green pepper skin notes are preserved here, wine makers in other regions may choose to downplay these notes and instead push for more fruit forward notes in their winemaking process.
+The signature green pepper skin notes are preserved here even through malolactic fermentation; winemakers in other regions may downplay them and push for more fruit-forward notes in their winemaking process with these age-worthy wines.

-Argentina: While not as dominant as in Chile, Carménère is also grown in Argentina, particularly in regions like Mendoza.
-Here, the grape benefits from high-altitude vineyards, which provide cooler nights and greater diurnal temperature variation.
+While not as dominant as Chile, Carménère also grows in Argentina, particularly in regions like Mendoza.
+Here, the grape benefits from high-altitude vineyards, which provide cooler nights and more significant diurnal temperature variation.

-Tasting Notes: Argentine Carménère tends to be more structured with firmer tannins and a spicier profile.
-You’ll find flavors of black cherry, red bell pepper, and tobacco, with a mineral undertone reflecting the Andean soils.
+Argentine Carménère tends to have more firm and structured tannins and a spicier profile.
+You’ll find black cherry, red bell pepper, and tobacco flavors, with a mineral undertone reflecting the Andean soils.

 Carménère in Washington

 In the United States, Washington State has embraced Carménère with enthusiasm.
-All the prominent growing regions of Washington have set upon planting acreage of this powerful variety.
-With each regions unique combination of sunny days and cool nights, they provide an excellent environment for this grape.
+All the prominent growing regions of Washington have planted this robust variety's acreage.
+Each region's unique combination of sunny days and cool nights provides an excellent environment for this grape.

-Tasting Notes: Depending on the winemaking techniques, Washington Carménère can showcase a balance between New World fruitiness and Old World elegance.
+Depending on the winemaking techniques, Washington Carménère can showcase a balance between New World fruitiness and Old World elegance.
 Or new world power with old world silkiness.
-Expect well rounded fruit aromas in younger vintages whilst always, mingling with earthy notes, peppery and herbal notes.
-On the palate, it offers a balanced acidity, refined tannins, and flavors of black currant, grilled pablano pepper, dusty white pepper, and mocha.
+Expect well-rounded fruit aromas in younger vintages whilst, peppery, always mingling with earthy notes and herbal notes.
+It offers a balanced acidity, refined tannins, and flavors of black currant, grilled poblano pepper, dusty white pepper, with mocha and cocoa powder on the palate.

 Our team processes Carménère grapes that are shipped overnight to our winemaking facility in Andreas, PA right as they get off the refrigerated truck.